 Transitioning to a Senior Living Community

-Whether you’re struggling with early signs of memory loss or not, moving to a senior living community such as Village Green can be socially, mentally, and emotionally beneficial.
-You will not only have access to caregivers and convenient dining, housekeeping, and personal care services, but you will also develop a community of peers who can motivate you to play games, attend events, and engage in other stimulating activities to help protect and sharpen your mind.
+Whether you’ve noticed early signs of memory loss or not, moving to an active retirement community such as Village Green can be socially, mentally, and emotionally beneficial.
+Why not take advantage of convenient dining, housekeeping, and personal care services, while also developing a community of peers who can motivate you to actively engage with others, attend events, and share interests?
+Reach out today to talk about our options and availability.

 “Notebook helps manage and improve memory.”
 Washington State University.
 Accessed online at https://news.wsu.edu/2012/03/27/notebook-helps-manage-and-improve-memory/